-Slave diet and food production
+Diet and food production for enslaved Africans

 The gate post of the slave market in Charlestown, Nevis

-Provision grounds were areas of land often of poor quality, mountainous or stony, and often at some distance from the villages which plantation owners set aside for the slaves to grow their own food, such as sweet potatoes, yams and plantains.
+Provision grounds were areas of land often of poor quality, mountainous or stony, and often at some distance from the villages which plantation owners set aside for the enslaved Africans to grow their own food, such as sweet potatoes, yams and plantains.
 (Sloane 1707, lii; cited by Fog Olwig 1993, 29) In addition to using the produce to supplement their own diet, slaves sold or exchanged it, as well as livestock such as chickens or pigs, in local markets.
 The location of the provision grounds at the Jessups estate, one of the Nevis plantations studied by the St Kitts-Nevis Digital Archaeology Initiative, is shown on a 1755 plan of the plantation.
 It is labelled as the ‘Negro Ground’ attached to Jessups plantation, high up the mountain.

 In Charlestown today there is a place now known as the 'Slave Market'.
 We do not know whether this was the place where enslaved Africans were sold on arriving in Nevis or whether it is where slaves used to sell their produce on Sundays.